am0eba-byte/personal-remote-repo/docs/gameAnalysis.md

 ![is_this_a_trump_joke](https://user-images.githubusercontent.com/70165410/100648802-78413f00-330f-11eb-982f-a61eac6a67a5.png)
  I hate to imbue works of art with political balogna, but I just CAN'T be the only one who feels that this is a reference to The Orange Man Who Shant Be Named.

+ Overall, *Sand* is a marvellous game.
+It successfully embarks the player in a dystopian-world feel, with great aspects of player control and personalization and an entertaining and compelling game story narrative.
+I anxiously await the release of more missions to further the story and the already-wonderful mechanics of this exciting little game.

  ## Game 2: "The Things We Lost in the Flood" Analysis